MASPlanes/MASPlanes/docs/Development.rst

 If you get stuck at some point, remember that the source code is fully documented.
 Don't forget to check the javadocs, they may contain that bit of information that you were missing to move forward!

+If the javadocs do not help, please open an issue on the github page and we will be glad to help you if we can.

 ..
 Otherwise, keep reading this document, where we briefly review the major parts